 Accordions for the Kontakt Player from Native Instruments

-From what I can tell, The Folk Accordion, XPand!2, and Akkordica are the main VSTs for the accordion, however, if you have the Kontakt Player (which you can grab from Native Instruments here), there are a few others including the Little Pump Reeds, VI.
+From what I can tell, The Folk Accordion, XPand!2, and Akkordica are the main VSTs for the accordion, however, if you have the Kontakt Player, there are a few others including the Little Pump Reeds, VI.
 One, Accordions 2, and the Organetta.
 Each one of these is for the Kontakt Player.

 1) Little Pump Reeds from Soundiron